HasanBALKANCI/Clarusway-AWS/aws/Hands-on/06_23_2022_ELBeanstalk/README_EBSv1.md

 Note to self:

 * It is used for
-  - deploying and scaling web appöications and services,
+  - deploying and scaling web applications and services,
-  - seting ap your application architecture,
+  - seting up your application architecture,

 * It is kind of orchestration service offered by Amazon Web Services

 * It is located in Compute Service.
 It is not servirless.

-* Elastic Beanstalk is leke a Platform as a service.
+* Elastic Beanstalk is like a Platform as a service.

 * Why we use it:
   - Automates the details of capacity provisioning,